 During the 57th Expedition, they successfully lure the Female Titan into a trap.
 Petra tells Eren that this is The Power Of Trust, thanking him for being able to put his trust in his comrades.
 Then the Female Titan escapes, lures them into a trap, and slaughters Eren's entire squad before kidnapping him.

 The unarmed rookies manage to barely survive the attack on Castle Utgard, thanks to Hange's squad showing up in the nick of time.
 The soldiers retreat to the Wall and take stock of everything that has happened, preparing to catch their breath and start planning their next move.
 Then Reiner has a Villainous BSOD, confessing his Secret Identity to Eren and proceeds to kidnap him.
 The military, already stretched thin and exhausted, is forced to mount a desperate mission into Titan-infested lands to rescue Eren before the traitors make their escape.
 The battle ends up costing them most of the Senior officers of the Survey Corps, all of the Military Police sent with them, as well as Eren's surrogate "uncle", Hannes.
 Erwin ends up losing an arm in the battle, but survives.
 They manage to retrieve Eren, but the traitors escape.
 No one feels like it's a victory.

-Invoked in the TFS' Abridged version of this series.
-At the end of the first episode after the Titans attack again Eren rallies the newly minted recruits and sets off to the wall to intercept the Titans only to be ambushed and brutally massacred by several Titans who had managed to get past the wall.
+Invoked in Team Four Star's Abridged version of this series.
+At the end of the first episode, after the Titans attack again Eren rallies the newly minted recruits and sets off to the wall to intercept the Titans only to be ambushed and brutally massacred by several Titans who had managed to get past the wall.